Urhengulas/adwordscraper/COLLABORATION.md

 # Collaboration Guideline

-The Adwordscraper is no open source project.
-It is developed in the context of the "STS_Correctiv_Project".
+The Adwordscraper is developed in the context of the "STS_Correctiv_Project".

 ## Table of content